Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

 - EDA
   - Distribution of each feature

+    [Arvindh] ADD HERE.
+It seems like Arvindh hasn't updated his file, so I only include the ideal of moving-average in the introduction of data understanding.

     Historical data on games played in tournaments back to 1998.
 Of the 364 teams, 252 of them have participated in the NCAA March Madness tournament since 1998.
 Median = 3.
 Mean = 5.33.
 Mode = 0,1.
 Nonzeros: 252/364.
 This indicates that 1) not all teams make it to the tournament, even over a 20 year period.
 Also, a higher mean than median suggests a positive skew, meaning that there are several teams that have appeared many times in the tournament (max = 21; UConn, Notre Dame, Stanford, Tennessee), but most teams appear infrequently or not at all.

     Our dataset also includes seeds for all teams in the tournament since 1998.
 Seeds are between 1 and 16, within each region (4 regions).
 Each year, there are 4 teams with seeds of each value.
 Some teams regularly perform well in the tournament, so we examined the average seed value for teams.
 The top 5 teams with the best (lowest) average seed are: UConn (1.24, 21 appearances), Duke (2, 20 appearances), Tennessee (2, 21 appearances), USC (2.56, 9 appearances), and Baylor (2.59, 17 appearances).

-  - Construction new feature, moving-average

-    [Arvindh] ADD HERE.
-It seems like Arvindh hasn't updated his file, so I only include the ideal of moving-average in the introduction of data understanding.

   - Missing values